-WEN Wales has 10 Trustees, who are elected from our membership.
-Our Trustees are elected for three year terms, and can stand for a second term if they wish.
+WEN Wales’ Trustees are elected from our membership for three year terms, and can stand for a second term if they wish.

 The Trustees form our Management Committee, which is responsible for the organisation’s strategic development and governance.